 Four Drivers of Consumer Fear and Anxiety: Our Latest Article for Forbes

 Fear and anxiety have become a key part of the societal fabric around the world as we deal with the COVID-19 pandemic.
-Our research shows that these feelings are nothing new, and are influenced by four main drivers.
-Our CEO Rebecca Brooks covers these drivers for heightened anxiety and how this mindset is influencing consumer behavior on a broad level in her latest article for Forbes, “Four Key Drivers Of Fear And Anxiety In American Consumers.”
-The four main drivers are: economic, political, sociological, and informational.
+Our Facing Fear research shows that these feelings are nothing new, and are influenced by four main drivers.
+Our CEO Rebecca Brooks covers these drivers for heightened anxiety and how this mindset is influencing consumer behavior on a broad level in her latest article for Forbes, titled “Four Key Drivers Of Fear And Anxiety In American Consumers.”

 From an economic standpoint, financial fear among consumers is very high, driven by factors resulting from the pandemic and an unknown economic future.
 Rebecca writes, “Our research showed that personal finances and the cost of health care ranked as the number one concern for 14% of respondents.”